 FCCU’s MS Political Science program is designed to expose graduate students to concrete and theoretical knowledge and scholarly research and to empower them with critical thinking, analytical, research, and writing skills.

 The program builds on the training received at the Baccalaureate level and has a strong emphasis on research skills that will be beneficial for those pursuing careers in the government or private sectors, civil society, or teaching, among others.

-The MPhil Political Science is a two year evening program comprising 30 credit hours of mandatory coursework and a written thesis of 12 credits.
+The MS Political Science is a two year evening program comprising 30 credit hours of mandatory coursework and a written thesis of 12 credits.
 Coursework involves six core courses and four optional courses offered by the Department.
 Teaching is mostly in the form of lectures, seminars and colloquium.
 The program is designed to lead to PhD for those desiring to pursue a terminal degree in the field.

 - Must complete 30 credit hours of course work including six core courses and any four electives

 - Must complete an MS thesis proposal before the start of the second year

 - They must complete thesis worth 12 credit hours (six each in the third and four semester)

 The course is designed to introduce students to many (but not all) of the major topics of study, theories and debates in comparative politics, one of the four major fields in political science.
 To a certain extent, it will entail a historiography of how the field has developed intellectually over the last few decades.
 However, primary emphasis is on the current state of debates.
 Most of the assigned readings have a strong theoretical focus and draw on case evidence to support theory-derived arguments.
 This is not a course for learning about the politics of particular countries: the empirics of a particular country case are less important for our purposes than developing the skills required to evaluate theoretical propositions using the comparative method, and acquiring a grasp of the state of a variety of literatures in the field of comparative politics.

 PLSC 504: Political Thought